By the Brandfire Team | Last updated: April 2026

 Where:

 The complexity lies in isolating the incremental revenue.
 The cleanest approach is a control group comparison: track a matched cohort of non-members over the same period and compare revenue, frequency, and retention rates against active members.
-The delta is your programme lift.
+The delta is your program lift.

 Where a clean control group is not available, pre/post analysis works by comparing member behaviour in the 12 months before enrolment against their behaviour after.
-This approach has limitations (selection bias, since better customers may self-select into programmes), so apply a discount factor of 15–20% to your incremental figures to stay conservative.
+This approach has limitations (selection bias, since better customers may self-select into programs), so apply a discount factor of 15–20% to your incremental figures to stay conservative.

 What to include in your cost base: